 There has been a Parish Council in Malpas since Parish Councils were formed in 1894.

 Prior to that, management of the Town issues were conducted through Vestry Meetings, held in St Oswald's Church.
-They ruled on a mixture of both Church and community issues.
+They ruled on a mixture of both church and community issues.

 Malpas was, from 1894 to 1936, a rural district in the administrative county of Cheshire, England.